skyrim-multiplayer/skymp/docs/release/dev/sp-extend-texts-api.md

-# Improving the texts API
+## Improving the texts API

-## Let's use all the power of DirectXTK
+Let's use all the power of DirectXTK.

-Now you can change the size, rotation, font, depth, effects and origin of the text.
+Now you can change the text's size, rotation, font, depth, effects and origin.

 ### New added methods
 - `setTextSize(textId: number, size: float)` - set text (not font) size.